 Research stemming back to the early 60s supports the idea that magic mushrooms (and other psychedelics) are a major asset for supporting mental health conditions of all kinds.

-So far, there have been more than a dozen clinical trials exploring the use of magic mushrooms for treating post-traumatic stress disorder (PTSD), major depression, addiction, and substance abuse disorders, existential anxiety, and much more.
+So far, more than a dozen clinical trials have explored the use of magic mushrooms for treating post-traumatic stress disorder (PTSD), major depression, addiction, substance abuse disorders, existential anxiety, and much more.

-Thanks to all these developments, along with the impressive safety profile of psychoactive mushrooms, regulators in Europe and North America have begun a push towards legalization.
+Thanks to all these developments, along with the impressive safety profile of psychoactive mushrooms, regulators in Europe and North America have begun a push toward legalization.

-In addition, some US states, such as Oregon, have already decriminalized psychedelic drugs for recreational use, and there are several companies working towards approval for integrating psilocybin in conventional psychotherapy.
+In addition, some US states, such as Oregon, have already decriminalized psychedelic drugs for recreational use, and several companies are working towards approval for integrating psilocybin into conventional psychotherapy.

 Is LSD Legal in Utah?

 LSD (lysergic acid diethylamide) is illegal in Utah.
 Like magic mushrooms, acid classifies as Schedule I. If they catch you with LSD, you can receive a sentence of up to 10 years and a $5000 fine.

 However, Utah State Code (Title 58) states that laboratories can only sell these derivatives for research purposes.
 It’s also likely these substances are illegal from a federal level due to the Federal Analogue Act.